First steps#

 false

-block has return value(s)
+block can return value(s)

 let score = 10